Holland Symphony policy information.

 Midtown Building Policy – Security for youth programs

-Security: There is a security guard who roams the Midtown building until 9pm.
-The 16thSt main entrance doors near the elevator will remain unlocked.
+Security: The 16thSt main entrance doors near the elevator will remain unlocked.
 You are responsible for making a drop off/pick up plan with your student.
 Students should NOT run around outside the building while waiting for pick up rides.
 They should wait inside the building.
 It is strongly suggested you come in in to see the space and see what works best for you.
 If students drive themselves, it might be a good idea to come together before the first rehearsal and see the options.
 There is ample lighting in all parking lots and along 15thSt.

 Policy on School Music Participation for youth orchestra members

-The musical interaction and experience gained by the student’s participation in school music programs and HSYO benefit both the student and each organization.
-It is NOT the intent of HSYO to become a substitute for school music programs, but rather to complement them.
+The musical interaction and experience gained by the student’s participation in school band and orchestra programs benefit both the student and each organization.
+It is NOT the intent of HSYO to become a substitute for school band and orchestra programs, but rather to complement them.
 School programs offer daily participation complemented by weekly HYSO rehearsals.
-Membership in school programs gives students access to All-State groups, Solo & Ensemble Festivals, additional leadership and literature experiences, school musicals, scholarship opportunities, and recommendations offered through the schools.
+Membership in school band and orchestra programs gives students access to All-State groups, Solo & Ensemble Festivals, additional leadership and literature experiences, school musicals, scholarship opportunities, and recommendations offered through the schools.

-HSYO members make a tremendous contribution to school music programs serving as role models, sharing talents, and repaying the start in music that they have received from these schools.
-For this reason, students must participate in their school music programs to be members of the youth orchestra programs.
+HSYO members make a tremendous contribution to school band and orchestra programs serving as role models, sharing talents, and repaying the start in music that they have received from these schools.
+For this reason, students must participate in their school band and orchestra programs to be members of the youth orchestra programs.
 Exceptions will be dealt with on a one-to-one basis in consultation with the school director.